FabioBrondo/Multiple-MAX31855/README.md

 # Multiple-MAX31855
-This code is derivated from the one used in this very usefull video:
+This code is inspired by this very usefull video:

 https://www.youtube.com/watch?v=qub3yzqEwek

-All the rights are owned by the video maker.
+Thanks to @pmarchini and @robtillaart for the effort teching me how to do that.